-The lawyer must explain the result of all court hearings and administrative proceedings to the client in a manner appropriate, given the child’s age, abilities, cultural background and wish to be informed.
+The child’s lawyer must explain the result of all court hearings and administrative proceedings to the child client in a manner appropriate, given the child’s age, abilities, cultural background and wish to be informed.

 Action:

-The lawyer should ensure a qualified interpreter is involved when the lawyer and client are not fluent in the same language.
+The child’s lawyer should ensure a qualified interpreter is involved when the child’s lawyer and child client are not fluent in the same language.

 Commentary:

-A child’s lawyer must be adept at giving explanations, asking developmentally and culturally appropriate questions and interpreting the child’s responses in such a manner as to obtain a clear understanding of the child’s preferences.
-This process can and will change based on age, cognitive ability and emotional maturity of the child.
-The lawyer needs to take the time to explain thoroughly and in a way that allows and encourages the child to ask questions and that ensures the child‘s understanding.
+The child’s lawyer must be adept at giving explanations, asking developmentally and culturally appropriate questions and interpreting the child client’s responses in such a manner as to obtain a clear understanding of the child client’s preferences.
+This process can and will change based on age, cognitive ability and emotional maturity of the child client.
+The child’s lawyer needs to take the time to explain thoroughly and in a way that allows and encourages the child to ask questions and that ensures the child client‘s understanding.

-In addition to communicating with the child client, the lawyer should review records and consult with appropriate professionals and others with knowledge of the child.
-The lawyer also may find it helpful to observe the child’s interactions with foster parents, birth parents and other significant individuals.
-This information will help counsel to better understand the child’s perspective, priorities and individual needs, and will assist the child’s lawyer identifying relevant questions to pose to the child.
+In addition to communicating with the child client, the child’s lawyer should review records and consult with appropriate professionals and others with knowledge of the child client.
+The child’s lawyer also may find it helpful to observe the child client’s interactions with foster parents, birth parents and other significant individuals.
+This information will help the child’s lawyer to better understand the child client’s perspective, priorities and individual needs, and will assist the child’s lawyer identifying relevant questions to pose to the child client.

-The lawyer should advocate for the use of an interpreter when other professionals in the case who are not fluent in the same language as the client are interviewing the client.
-The lawyer should become familiar with interpreter services that are available for out-of-court activities such as client conferences, provider meetings, etc.
+The child’s lawyer should advocate for the use of an interpreter when other professionals in the case who are not fluent in the same language as the child client are interviewing the child client.
+The child’s lawyer should become familiar with interpreter services that are available for out-of-court activities such as client conferences, provider meetings, etc.

-The child’s lawyer should show respect to the client and act professionally with the child.
+D. he child’s lawyer should show respect to the child client and act professionally.

 Action:

-A child’s lawyer should support his or her client and be sensitive to the client’s individual needs.
-Lawyers should remember that they may be their client only advocate in the system and should act accordingly.
+The child’s lawyer should support his or her client and be sensitive to the child client’s individual needs.
+The child’s lawyer should remember that he or she may be the child client’s only advocate in the system and should act accordingly.

 Commentary:

 Often lawyers practicing in abuse and neglect court are a close-knit group who work and sometimes socialize together.
 Maintaining good working relationships with other players in the child welfare system is an important part of being an effective advocate.
-The lawyer, however, should be vigilant against allowing the lawyer’s own interests in relationships with others in the system to interfere with the lawyer’s primary responsibility to the client.
-The lawyers should not give the impression to the client that relationships with other lawyers are more important than the representation the lawyer is providing the client.
-The client must feel that the lawyer believes in him or her and is actively advocating on the client’s behalf.
+The child’s lawyer, however, should be vigilant against allowing his or her own interests in relationships with others in the system to interfere with the lawyer’s primary responsibility to the child client.
+The child’s lawyer should not give the impression to the child client that relationships with other lawyers are more important than the representation the child’s lawyer is providing the child client.
+The child client must feel that the child’s lawyer believes in, and is actively advocating on, his or her behalf.

-E. The child’s lawyer should understand confidentiality laws, as well as ethical obligations, and adhere to both with respect to information obtained from or about the client.
+E. The child’s lawyer should understand confidentiality laws, as well as ethical obligations, and adhere to both with respect to information obtained from or about the child client.

 Action: